Brett Klamer

 • Weak calibration

-• Combination of calibration intercept and calibration slope
+• Ideal calibration has intercept 0 and slope 1.

-• Need to report calibration intercept together with calibration slope (Stevens and Poppe 2020; Wang 2020).
+• The calibration intercept and calibration slope should usually be reported together (Stevens and Poppe 2020; Wang 2020).

 • Moderate calibration